yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/install-hybrid-gateway.md

 ```

-This will show you the log output of the hybrid container, if you don't see any connectivity errors, and the log output ends something like this:
+This will show you the log output of the Multi-Cloud container, if you don't see any connectivity errors, and the log output ends something like this:

 ```
 time="Jul  7 08:15:03" level=info msg="Gateway started (vx.x.x.x)"